stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 ```

 There is a natural way for combining two distances: We sum up
 the values they hold.
-This immediately leads us to an implementation
+This immediately leads to an implementation
 of `Semigroup`:

 ```idris